akkadotnet/akka.net/docs/articles/actors/testing-actor-systems.md

 >[NOTE]
 >By default the TestKit already loads the TestEventListener as a logger.
 Be aware that if you want to specify your own config.
 Use the `DefaultConfig` property to apply overrides.

+## Timing Assertions
+Another important part of functional testing concerns timing: certain events must not happen immediately (like a timer), others need to happen before a deadline.
+Therefore, all examination methods accept an upper time limit within the positive or negative result must be obtained.
+Lower time limits need to be checked external to the examination, which is facilitated by a new construct for managing time constraints:

+//TODO WITHIN SAMPLE

+The block in `within` must complete after a `Duration` which is between `min` and `max`, where the former defaults to zero.
+The deadline calculated by adding the `max` parameter to the block's start time is implicitly available within the block to all examination methods, if you do not specify it, it is inherited from the innermost enclosing `within` block.

+It should be noted that if the last message-receiving assertion of the block is `ExpectNoMsg` or `ReceiveWhile`, the final check of the within is skipped in order to avoid false positives due to wake-up latencies.
+This means that while individual contained assertions still use the maximum time bound, the overall block may take arbitrarily longer in this case.